-No refund of any fees will be given if the child cancels within one week of his/her session unless cancelation is due to accident or illness.
-Withdrawal less than 30 days prior to a session will result in loss of the $150 deposit.
 Any camper leaving prior to the end of stated period of encampment is not entitled to a refund except in case of illness or accident.
-Camp management reserves the right to refuse acceptance of any applicant deemed undesirable or not in the best interest of applicant of Camp Ocoee.
+Camp management reserves the right to refuse acceptance of any applicant deemed undesirable or not in the best interest of Camp Ocoee and our guests.

 Does YMCA Camp Ocoee offer programs for children with special needs?

 We will make every attempt to serve campers who have physical or emotional problems; however, our physical setting of hilly country and rocky areas makes it difficult to serve campers with certain physical limitations.
 Please call 423-338-5588 to discuss the particular care your camper will require before submitting your registration.